 My number one tip for visiting Italy has to be: bring insect repellant.
 Everyone in our party ended up with numerous bites, with the poorest of all easily reaching double digits.
 This is especially bad when you’re staying in a foresty area or near a lake (both of which, of course, we were doing).

-- Il Vecchio Mulino – a favorite of locals, and very affordable
+- Il Vecchio Mulino – A favorite of locals, and very affordable spot for pizza and pasta.
+The prices were a relief compared to many places throughout the area!

-- La Badiaccia – menu only in Italian, but food and wine was fabulous and we were even given a bottle to take home!
+- La Badiaccia – Menu only in Italian, but the staff was super kind in helping us to understand what our options are.
+Food and wine was fabulous and we were even given a bottle to take home!

 Yet another hillside town with hopelessly narrow streets – thankfully we weren’t driving an American-sized car or there’s no way we’d have mode it out.
 There were times when we had mere inches on either side of our rental car, and it was probably dumb luck that we didn’t get any scratches on it!
 It’s really clear that these cities were not designed with automobiles in mind.